 Wakayama City is the capital of Wakayama prefecture.
 There are about 350,000 inhabitants, so yeah it’s going to be a quiet place.
 It’s a coastal city with the Kino River running across central Wakayama.
 I read there’s a nice little seaside town on the coast but will have to visit that the next time around.

-I arrived into JR Wakayama station around 1:30pm.
+I arrived at JR Wakayama station around 1:30 pm.
 I had planned to take my wife to a special ramen restaurant in the city.

 The sky was overcast already and looked a bit gloomy.
 This was a bit of foreshadowing as you’ll see why later.